borismikhail02/ts-url-shortener-api/README.md

 ## Future Improvements

-- Save mappings to a database or file
 - Add URL expiration feature
 - Add user accounts and URL management
 - Track and show visit statistics